Making Connections: Implementation and Integration

-Connections to Common Core Standards and Other Academic Curriculum Standards and Benchmarks
+Making Connections to Common Core Standards and Other Academic Curriculum Standards and Benchmarks

 The United States Department of Education encourages each state and community to set academic standards for students to improve student performance.
 Standards define what students should know and be able to do at specific points in their schooling.

 More recently, states have begun adopting the Common Core Standards.
 Puberty: The Wonder Years can help teachers address the academic standards for English Language Arts by having students learn to read, write, and speak while using puberty education as the vehicle.
 Read about the ways Puberty: The Wonder Years supports the ELA Common Core Standards for Grade 4, ELA Common Core Standards for Grade 5, and ELA Common Core Standards for Grade 6.

 Links to the Search Institute’s 40 Developmental Assets